 lcon Element Label Description 5G capabilities Infrastructure The platform should have access to 5G networking capabilities, ideally accompanied with slicing and time-sensitive networking features, particularly to be able to satisfy the strict requirements of industrial IoT applications.
-(2) loT gateways Device capabilities To enable IoT communications, usually device- to-device or device-to-cloud, the platform should integrate IoT gateways with support for simple data filtering towards enabling visualization and complex analytics are required.

 Table 26: Elements of the Infrastructure/5G networking subgroup.